iiasa/Condor_run_R/configuring.md

 Path relative to [`GAMS_CURDIR`](#gams_curdir) pointing to the [work/restart file](https://www.gams.com/latest/docs/UG_SaveRestart.html) to launch GAMS with on the execute host side.
 Included in bundle if set.

-**⚠️Beware:** the restart file will not work if the GAMS version on the execute host side (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
+**:warning:Beware:** the restart file will not work if the GAMS version on the execute host side (see [GAMS_VERSION](#gams_version)) is older than the GAMS version used to generated it.
 The `Condor_run.R` submit script will throw an explanatory error in that case to prevent the run's jobs from later going on hold for this somewhat obscure reason.

 If you are unsure which GAMS version a restart file was generated with, you can determine that by using the [`restart_version.R`](https://github.com/iiasa/Condor_run_R/blob/master/restart_version.R) script.